dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 @
 ```

 We can see that the most recent version `1.2` contains the full text.
 Version `1.1` contains the delta information to go from `1.2` to `1.1`.
 Delta information is *line based*.
-The string `@d1 1, d4 1` means starting at line 1 and line 4, delete one line.
-If we follow these commands, we get the original version:
+The string `@d1 1, d4 1` means starting at line 1 and line 4, delete one line each.
+If we follow these commands, we get the original version[^4]:

 ```c
 int main() {
     return 0;
 }
 ```

 #### Claimed improvements over SCCS
 Tichy’s original paper from 1982 claimed a few improvements over SCCS: